arimelody/melody-allocator/README.md

 # memory allocator

-it allocates memory *(in gibibytes (GiB))*
+it allocates memory

 ## how to use

 - run the executable
+- enter how much memory you want to allocate
+        - i.e. "1g" = 1 GiB = 1073741824 bytes
-- enter how many gibibytes you want (max is how many gibibytes of memory you have...or more!)
+        - the limit is how much memory you have...or more. your funeral.
 - confirm (y)
 - wait for the program to allocate the memory
 - your memory is allocated